 The purchase price included free installation by the Iloilo Samsung service center (033-508-3810 mobile: 0917-323-4818) and free cleaning and maintenance for the first year or more.

 Installation crew foreman Dante F. Montalban arrived with his crew.
 I am very fussy about work on our house so I watched them like a hawk.
 I was very pleasantly surprised at how careful and competent they were.
 They arrived in a truck with the tools and materials they needed.
 It took the better part of a day for the three man crew to install the two units.
 The 1 1/2HP inverter unit was made in Thailand, which seems to be an Asian hub for the manufacture of refrigeration equipment.
 The 1 HP conventional unit was made in China.
 The Chinese-made unit seemed very well designed and built.
 The outdoor compressor/fan cabinet is made of plastic, nicely done.
 This can be an advantage because steel cabinets rust, especially if you’re anywhere near the ocean.
-I asked about repair experiences and he said he had had to replace circuit boards on the inverter units because lizards make nests and short-out the circuits.
-He said this is not a problem with conventional units.
+I asked about repair experiences and he said he had had to replace circuit boards on the inverter units because lizards creep on to high voltage circuit boards, killing themselves and the destroying the main circuit board This is not a problem with simpler conventional units.
 Generally there is more complexity and more to go wrong with inverter units.
 Unfortunatley, he was correct about the lizard problem.
 See below.

 The outdoor part of the split air con can rest on a concrete pad on the ground or can be bolted to a bracket bolted to the outside of the house.
 We had our welders make the brackets while they were building our house, using scrap angle bar.
 The brackets are attached to the wall using lead expansion anchors and lag screws.